marisatest/usecases/docs/about/contributing.md

   - Or write up your use case and submit it as a pull request (PR).
 Please follow the [Use Case Style Guide](#usecasestyle) below.

-Please add tags to issues to help us quickly locate issue types.
-Some useful tags include: `new use case`, `help wanted`, `question`, or `enhancement`.
+Please add labels to issues to help us quickly locate issue types.
+Some useful labels include: `new use case`, `help wanted`, `question`, or `enhancement`.

 ### PR process
 If you are submitting a pull request, please create one pull request per use case so admin can check the complete change.